Houston vs. Miami (FL): Odds, spread, over/under - NCAA Tournament Sweet 16

 Houston vs. Miami (FL) Betting Trends

-- Houston has won 19 games against the spread this season, while failing to cover or pushing 17 times.
+- Miami (FL) has put together a 19-14-0 record against the spread this season.

-- The Cougars and their opponents have combined to go over the point total 16 out of 36 times this season.
+- The Hurricanes and their opponents have combined to go over the point total 15 out of 33 times this season.

-- Miami (FL) has won 19 games against the spread this season, while failing to cover 14 times.

-- Hurricanes games have gone over the point total 15 out of 33 times this year.

 Houston Futures Odds